 Since the organisation was newly established, contentgroup also produced a tone of voice and brand personality document, laying out the identity and tone of the organisation moving forward.
 This tone of voice document was used to draft key messaging, and to guide the creation of a visual identity for the DSO.

 Once the strategy and tone of voice were drafted, contentgroup’s team of graphic designers worked closely with the DSO Board to design a visual identity and logo for the brand.
 Two workshops were held to establish creative direction and select concepts from a range of mood boards and logo ideas.
 Once the final concept was chosen, the contentgroup design team put together a comprehensive style guide to ensure the brand could be effectively employed across a range of products.

 A contentgroup Senior Strategist acted as an interim part-time Communication Manager for DSO.
 The work was extremely varied, and key responsibilities included but were not limited to:

-- Co-ordination of website build with third-party supplier
+- Co-ordination of website build through a third party supplier

 - Copywriting, including all website copy

 - Project management, including weekly meetings